cball/justa-table/README.md

 ## Including In An Ember Application

-Here is the simplest way to get started with ember-modal-dialog:
+Here is the simplest way to get started with justa-table:

 ```sh
 ember install cball/justa-table